PKUFlyingPig/Self-learning-Computer-Science/README.md

 I'm an undergraduate student majored in Computer Science in Peking University.
 Tired of the boring courses, I began self-learning totally after my fresh year.
 This repository contains all the resources I used to self-learning.
 The links below will take you either to another repository which contains my solution for homework and course projects or to the course website where you can get full guidance.

-If you feel quite painful to take the courses in unversity, trust me, there is high possibility that it's not your duty.
-Computer-Science is so interesting and everyone should enjoy it if you have a good teacher to teach you a good course.
+If you feel quite painful to take the courses at unversity.
+Trust me, there is high possibility that it's not your duty.
+Computer Science is so interesting and everyone should enjoy it if you have a good teacher to teach you a good course.

 All the courses in this repository are developed in MIT, UC Berkeleys, Princeton, Harvard ...... , and I guarantee you will have a completely different experience to take these courses !